ozyurtf/io-scheduler/README.md

 # Hard Disk (Magnetic) Architecture

-- Surface: We see one or more surfaces (platters) in a hard disk.
-Each surface is divided into a group of circular tracks.
+- Surface: We see **one or more surfaces (platters) in a hard disk**.
+Each **surface** is **divided into a group of circular tracks**.
-- Track: A track is a group of sectors that are arranged in a circular pattern on the surface of the disk.
-Each track is further divided into smaller units that are called sectors.
+- Track: A **track** is a **group of sectors** that are **arranged in a circular pattern on the surface of the disk**.
+Each **track** is further **divided into smaller units** that are called **sectors**.
-- Sector: A sector is a group of bytes and the smallest unit of data that can be read from the disk or written into the disk.
+- Sector: A **sector** is a **group of bytes and the smallest unit of data that can be read from the disk or written into the disk**.
-- Cylinder: It is the collection of tracks located at the same position across all surfaces of the disk.
+- Cylinder: It is the **collection of tracks located at the same position across all surfaces of the disk**.
 If a vertical line passes through the tracks at the same location on each surface, it forms a cylindrical shape for example.
 That's why we call this cylinder.

+The importance of cylinders lies in the fact that the **read/write heads, one for each surface, are physically attached to the same actuator arm**.
+This means that when the **actuator arm moves**, **all the read/write heads move together**, **positioning themselves over the tracks that form a cylinder**.
+In hard disk drives (HDDs), the **read/write (R/W) heads cannot move independently** from each other.
+They are **physically connected to the same actuator arm**, which means that when **the actuator arm moves**, **all the R/W heads move together**.

+**By organizing tracks into cylinders**, the **HDD can efficiently access data stored on multiple surfaces simultaneously, as the read/write heads are already aligned over the correct tracks**.
+This parallel access from multiple platters contributes to **higher data transfer rates and improved performance**.

+It's worth noting that the concept of cylinders is specific to HDDs with multiple platters and moving read/write heads.
+In modern solid-state drives (SSDs), which use flash memory chips, the data organization and access mechanisms are different, and the concept of cylinders does not apply.

 ```
 Surface 1